-Year Ended Year Ended Dec cember 31, 2011 Dec ember 31, 2010 Incr ease (Decrease) % Change \$ 11,199,000 \$ 6,229,000 \$ 4,970,000 79.8%
+Year Ended December 31, 2011 Year Ended December 31, 2010 Increase (Decrease) % Change \$ 11,199,000 \$ 6,229,000 \$ 4,970,000 79.8% personnel to support the completion of our feasibility clinical trial and to prepare for our pivotal clinical trial.

 Our increase in research and development expense for the year ended December 31, 2011 compared to the prior year was primarily caused by increased development activities related to our C-Pulse System and the accelerated development of a fully implantable model.
-We also increased regulatory and clinical personnel to support the completion of our feasibility clinical trial and to prepare for our pivotal clinical trial.
+We also increased regulatory and clinical